 Most visitors to Lai Chau will be interested in seeing sights of the surrounding region, including the Pu Sam Cap caves and Thac Tac Tinh waterfall.
 The latter is near the smaller town of Tam Duong to the southeast (on the way to Sapa), which is a good spot for trekking and homestays.

-Further east, closer to Sapa, is the scenic Tram Ton Pass highway and impressive views of Mount Fansipan.
+Further east, closer to Sapa, is the scenic Tram Ton Pass highway.
+Here you’ll find impressive views of Mount Fansipan, which you can also hike if you feel inclined.
 It’s well worth a drive to see the views, though if you’re going this way you may as well stop in Sapa too and see what all the fuss is about.

 Bac Ha lies 65 km east of Lao Cai, an interesting city in its own right directly on the Chinese border.
 Bac Ha has less of a backpacker vibe than the Ha Giang region, but is still quite popular with tourists for its Sunday market.
 Treks can be arranged into the surrounding countryside, but it doesn’t seem to be quite as well-positioned for trekking as Dong Van.